-A participant's bonus payout will be determined by multiplying his or her target bonus payout amount (which is specified by our compensation committee as a percentage of the individual's annual base salary) by the revenue factor.
-The AOI factor is a bonus scaling factor that is then applied to reduce the bonus payout.
+A participant's bonus payout will be determined by multiplying his or her target bonus payout amount (which is specified by our compensation committee as a percentage of the individual's annual base salary) by the applicable revenue factor.
+The AOI factor is a bonus scaling factor that is then applied to reduce the bonus payout, and the strategic objective factor can increase or decrease the bonus payout.